Lyft Redesign Case Study —

 With the research that we have obtained, we developed three personas based on the motivations, challenges, frequency usage and how tech savvy they are.
 By putting an emphasis on these main factors, we felt as though we could cover the range of users within our target audience.

-Concept #1: Improved Design
+My Part: Improved Design

 From our research, we gained insight about Lyft's design.
 Originally, we believed that its clean interface was the reason why Uber was so loved.
 However, we discovered something different.
 The iconic magenta color from Lyft was a very memorable aspect for the user experience.